pavelhoral/wrensec-docs/Java-Style-Guide.md

 #### 4.5.1 Where to break
 The prime directive of line-wrapping is: prefer to break at a **higher syntactic level**.
 Also:

-1. When a line is broken at a _non-assignment_ operator the break comes _before_ the symbol.
+1. When a line is broken at a _non-assignment_ operator the break must come _before_ the symbol.
     * This also applies to the following "operator-like" symbols:
         * the dot separator (`.`)
         * the two colons of a method reference (`::`)
         * an ampersand in a type bound (`<T extends Foo & Bar>`)
         * a pipe in a catch block (`catch (FooException | BarException e)`).
-2. When a line is broken at an _assignment_ operator the break typically comes _after_ the symbol, but either way is acceptable.
+2. When a line is broken at an _assignment_ operator the break may typically come _after_ the symbol, but either way is acceptable.
     *   This also applies to the "assignment-operator-like" colon in an enhanced `for` ("foreach") statement.
-3. A method or constructor name stays attached to the open parenthesis (`(`) that follows it.
+3. A method or constructor name must stay attached to the open parenthesis (`(`) that follows it.
-4. A comma (`,`) stays attached to the token that precedes it.
+4. A comma (`,`) must stay attached to the token that precedes it.
-5. A line is never broken adjacent to the arrow in a lambda, except that a break may come immediately after the arrow if the body of the lambda consists of a single unbraced expression.
+5. A line must never be broken adjacent to the arrow in a lambda, except that a break may come immediately after the arrow if the body of the lambda consists of a single un-braced expression.
 Examples:
 ```Java
     MyLambda<String, Long, Object> lambda =
         (String label, Long value, Object obj) -> {